 There are a number of places emissions are coming from, including homes, transport, farming and the general industrial sector.
 There are a number of things that can be done to reduce emissions, such as switching to renewable energy sources, producing less waste and reducing meat consumption.
 As part of the plan to reach the “net zero” emissions target by 2050, the government has also promised £50m to help reach a target of planting 10m trees in England’s countryside.

 At Apex Environmental, we know just how important trees are for the future of the environment.
-Just one mature tree (over 10 years old) removes 48 pounds of carbon dioxide (CO2) from the atmosphere, and on average, one acre of new forest can absorb around 2.5 tons of carbon annually.
+Just one mature tree (over 10 years old) removes 48 pounds of carbon dioxide (CO2) from the atmosphere per year, and on average, one acre of new forest can absorb around 2.5 tons of carbon annually.

 Rueben, an Arboricultural Consultant and our Managing Director, says: “We feel there’s no doubt that having a clear and tangible commitment to tree planting initiatives will play a big role in the realisation of the government’s pledge.
 Though we are glad to see that Greenpeace has also called for the UK to plant 700 million trees by 2030, as well as planting new trees, there also needs to be a pledge to better protect existing forests and woodlands.”